luuthuong/luuthuong/README.md

 </div>
 <p></p>
 <p align="justify">
-I have more than one year of experience developing systems, libraries UI, interfaces, and technological solutions to make the web a better place.
-I'm dedicated to writing and refactoring clean, reusable, and scalable code in Angular, React, and .NET Core to make products more performance applying good practices and development standards.
-Strong creative and analytical skills.
+I have two years of experience developing systems, libraries UI, interfaces, and technological solutions to make the web a better place.
+I'm dedicated to writing and refactoring clean, reusable, and scalable code in Angular, .NET Core and sometimes React to make products more performance applying good practices and development standards and strong creative and analytical skills.
 </p>

 > Tools and technologies that I have worked with and am interested in ⚙️